 Obtained a listing of all disbursements made during the year, and a listing of outside business interest of the Marshal, employees, and Marshal's and employees' families.
 No vendors appeared on both lists.
-However, two (2) employees were terminated during the year and a list of immediate family members was not obtained.

 Budgeting

 6. Obtain a copy of the legally adopted budget and all amendments.